faosorios/fastmatrix/README.md

 ## Features

-Latest release (Feb 13, 2022) of [fastmatrix](https://github.com/faosorios/fastmatrix) package have implemented the following functions:
+Latest release (Jul 5, 2022) of [fastmatrix](https://github.com/faosorios/fastmatrix) package have implemented the following functions:
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
 * Bezier curve based on n+1 control points.
 * C version of the Kronecker product which is slightly faster than the built in R base.
 * Column-equilibration for rectangular and symmetric matrices.
+* Constructors for AR(1) and compound symmetry correlation matrices.
 * Covariance matrix estimation using the Mean Square Successive (MSSD) method.
 * Estimation of the weighted mean and covariance matrix using an online algorithm (Clarke, 1971).
 * Computation of central moments up to fourth order using an online algorithm (Spicer, 1972).